kenchan-canuck/software-patterns/README.txt

 =======
-    This repository contains sample codes in various programming languages (e.g Java, Scala, etc) to implement a variety of Software Patterns which would maximize code reuse.

-    The examples use a variety of more advanced programming linguistic features such as Generic Types and nested inner classes along with Collections to realize a variety of Software Patterns such as Inheritace, Composition, Association, Builder, Method Chaining, and Generic API.
+    This repository contains sample codes in various programming languages (e.g Java, Scala, etc) to implement a variety of Software Patterns using a variety of more advanced programming linguistic features.
+Some features are Generic Types and nested inner classes along with popular data structures to realize a variety of Software Patterns.
+Some sample software patterns are Inheritace, Composition, Association, Builder, Method Chaining, and Generic API.

-The goal of sharing the sample codes is to demonstrate the practicality of leveraging advanced programming linguistic features and common Software Patterns to maximize code reuse.
+     The goal of sharing the sample codes is to demonstrate the practicality of leveraging advanced programming linguistic features and common Software Patterns to increase programming efficiency through code reuse and faster debugging.
+The experiments focus primarily on compiler-based languages (e.g. Java, Scala, C++) rather than interpreter-based languages (e.g. Python, Ruby) because there are more intricacies to pass compiler-checks with advance grammar.
+Also, compiler-based languages emphasize on early type check and static binding to reduce coding errors whereas interpreter-based languages (e.g. Python, Ruby, Javascript) emphasize on dynamic binding to reduce grammatic complexity and to catch coding errors at run-time.
+Nonetheless, there are no right answers to this topic.
+The author would like to leave the debate on the pros and cons of compiler-based vs intepreter-based languages to the open source community to explore.

     These codes are by no means optimized.
 They should be used as personal programming references only.
 Although all the sample codes